PouriaAzadehR/Website/README.md

 It is a IDL(interface definition  language) that is used to completly define a restful api You can use YAML JASON  to deifne api

+## Django Media
+an app for storing media in Django this app can help you for saving meida like pictures in any django app it contains all staff that it needs and you can easily install this app on your project and use it
+##this is an example use of this app for saving an avatar

+### model
+avatar = models.ForeignKey(
+       "storage.MediaModel",
+       blank=True,
+       null=True,
+       on_delete=models.SET_NULL,
+       related_name="user",
+   )
+### serializer
+ avatar = serializers.SerializerMethodField()
+### Meta class
+class Meta:
+        model = User
+        fields = {
+            "avatar",
+            }
+#### In this way of using serializers we prevent from circular import because we define a service in storage app that is responsible for serializing it
+def get_avatar(self, obj):
+        if obj.avatar is None:
+            return None
+        avatar_id = obj.avatar.id
+        data = serialize_media_by_id(media_id=avatar_id)
+        return data